 Bertrand Russell, John Stuart Mill’s godson and a scion of one of England’s great political dynasties, exemplified this contradiction throughout most of his life.
 British philosopher A. C. Grayling can now be counted amongst his number.

 Okay – he means “prevailing among people who think similar things” – which is a tautology.
 He’s pointing out that independent thinkers (fierce or otherwise) are not usually so very independent that they think things that no one else anywhere thinks.
 Right.
 Well we knew that, actually.
-If you’re … Read the rest
+If you’re such an independent thinker that no one on the entire planet agrees with you about anything, you’re a paranoid schizophrenic.

 Eugene Volokh on Harry Taylor’s sentence